More Than 1 Million People Ordered To Evacuate As Hurricane Florence Approaches

 To help facilitate the exodus of hundreds of thousands of people in South Carolina, lanes are being reversed on Interstate 26 to allow people to head only west — away from the coast and the massive storm.
 All four lanes of the interstate will be used for inland-bound traffic for some 100 miles, from Charleston to Columbia.

-The lane reversal begins at noon ET, and before 9 a.m., troopers were already starting to clear out the lanes of east-bound traffic to prepare for the evacuation.
+The lane reversal was scheduled to begin at noon ET, and before 9 a.m., troopers were already starting to clear out the lanes of eastbound traffic to prepare for the evacuation.

 SC Troopers driving flush cars leaving Columbia to begin flush of I-26 eastbound for hurricane #Florence evacuation. #SCTweets pic.twitter.com/E8WqFcEXzB— SCDPS (@SCDPS_PIO) September 11, 2018